 What makes this course unique is that it is designed specifically for students majoring in Engineering and other STEM fields.
-English 1B is part of a curriculum re-design project that is the result of a collaboration between the College of Engineering and the College of Humanities & Arts and sponsored by a grant from the National Endowment for the Humanities.
+For the past two years, ENGL 1B has been re-designed with a grant from the National Endowment for the Humanities.
+I have designed this version of the course using the data I collected from

-Ultimately, you and your classmates will have the rare opportunity this semester to have a say in how this course is designed and how it will work.
-I have designed this version of the course using the data I collected from ENGL 1B students for the past three semesters.
-I will be asking for your input at throughout the semester so that I can continue to refine the course to meet your needs.
+ENGL 1B students for the past five semesters.
+I will be asking for your input at throughout the semester so that I can continue to refine the course to best meet student needs.